sumitchaudhary980/library-management-system/README.md

 The system is designed with separate **frontend** and **backend** applications to maintain a clean, scalable, and maintainable project structure.

 ---
+---

+# 🚧 Project Status

+**Status:** Under Development

+This project is currently under active development.
+The initial structure, frontend, and backend setup are being developed, with additional features and improvements planned for future updates.

+---

 # ✨ Project Overview